Are you struggling with

 Causes of porn addiction:

-The 5 stages of porn addiction:
+The 5 stages of Addiction

 Early exposure: More often than not, addiction comes from watching porn at a young age, this is when it gets its foot in the door.